Večerníček: Opening and closing themes

 In Slovakia, the program's opening and final themes feature an old man called "Grandpa Večerníček", who had his own Večerníček series in the 1980s.
 Thought to be a shepherd, Grandpa Večerníček lives in a house on a hill with his dog, who lives in a kennel.
 The old man, accompanied by the dog, "switches on" the stars in the sky, using a lamplighter's pole.
-During the closing theme, Grandpa Večerníček and the dog return to their house and kennel (except winter here the dog decided to go inside the house due to cold temperature).
+During the closing theme, Grandpa Večerníček and the dog return to their house and kennel, except in winter, when the dog moves into the house because of the cold.
 Like the Czech Republic's, this is the longest-running opening and closing theme ever broadcast in Slovakia.
 Its original version has been revamped, with the addition of better colors, as well as a cat.
-It even had it TV series called V chalupke a za chalupkou.
+It even had its own TV series called V chalupke a za chalupkou.

 History of the program

-On January 2, 1965, a program named Večerníček appeared on Czechoslovakian television.
+On January 2, 1965, a program named Večerníček appeared on Czechoslovak television.
 The current opening and closing themes were introduced in summer of 1965.

 In Slovakia, the program's original name was "Good Night Story" (Rozprávka na dobrú noc).

 Milan Nápravník designed the show's concept and was the first dramaturgist of the Czech version.
 Since 1973, Večerníček has been shown in color.

 Practically all famous Czech and Slovak illustrators, writers, animators, and directors, such as Václav Čtvrtek (author of Víla Amálka), have participated in the program.

 After 1989, Večerníček survived several attempts to change its themes and even cancel the program.

 Schedule

-Until 1976, the Czech version of the program saw frequent changes of scheduling.
-It was broadcast on a variety of days over the years.
+Until 1976, the Czech version of the program was broadcast on a variety of days, with frequent changes to its schedule.

 From January 1976 – 2012, Večerníček was broadcast every day on ČT1, the first Czech national television channel.
 The channel would show one full series continuously for a block of days.
 Several attempts were made to broadcast the same or different series on ČT2, the second national television channel.

 Since 2012, Večerníček has been broadcast on ČT2 instead of ČT1.
 Since the establishment of the children's Czech national television channel named ČT :D on 2013, it has been broadcast simultaneously there.
 After eight years of parallel broadcasting, Večerníček has been broadcast only on ČT :D since 2021.